ikigailabs-io/ikigai/README.md

 ### Datasets

 Datasets are any data files stored in the Ikigai platform.
 You can upload your files to Ikigai to creat a dataset.
-Ikigai supports various file types such as CSV, XLS, XLSX, PDF, and more.
+Ikigai supports various file types such as CSV, and Pandas DataFrame.

 #### Finding a Dataset from an App